artyomLisovskij/witnet-request-randomness-example/README.md

 4. get address of deployed contract from console and change at `scripts/ask_randomness.js` and `scripts/test_request.js`
 5. ask randomness from witnet `npx hardhat run scripts/ask_randomness.js`
 6. run `npx hardhat run scripts/test_request.js` and wait for result

+FYI: My first request on Ultron testnet has been settled in 38 minutes.
+I've asked in Witnet Community for information and get response `there was a delay in the Ultron<>Witnet bridge — most usually the wait is way less than that`.
+Second request has ben settled in ~3 minutes.